iterating/placenotes/readme.md

 ## Express server application
 ### RESTful API
 The Placenotes server is a RESTful API build on Express that supports the following actions:
-- POST /login
+- POST users/login or users/signup
 	- Directs user to login form
-- POST /login
+- POST users/login or users/signup
 	+ Creates a new user

-- GET /users pr /users/all
+- GET /users/all
 	+ Retrieves all users
 - GET /users/:id
 	+ Retrieves the user with the specified id